CatalystCode/bedrock-end-to-end-dx/README.md

 He first installs the `spk` tool, which provides helpful automation around defining and operating Kubernetes clusters with Bedrock principles:

-TODO: Confirm this is how we are going to install `spk`

 ```bash
 $ wget https://github.com/microsoft/spektate/releases/download/1.0.1/spk-v1.0.1-darwin-amd64.zip
 $ unzip spk-v1.0.1-darwin-amd64.zip